bobuss/cv/resume.md

 I deliver available, scalable and observable web services.

-My days are full of Ansible, MariaDB, Redis, Python, Orchestrator, Kafka, Azure, Prometheus, grafana, OpenTelemtry, Solr, JVM, shell, RedHat.<br>
+My days are full of Ansible, MariaDB, Redis, Python, Orchestrator, Kafka, Azure, Prometheus, grafana, OpenTelemetry, Solr, JVM, shell, RedHat.<br>
 I also use Terraform, Kubernetes, docker, Clickhouse, Consul, and many other cool tools...<br>
 I am a frontend hobbyist, currently playing with vue.js and Audioworklet API.<br>
 I used to be on-call, and I liked it!